Djaytan/mc-jobs-reborn-patch-place-break/README.md

 The place-and-break patch provided by JobsReborn seems to be insufficient: you must specify **for each block** a fix amount of time during which breaking the block again will not permit to earn money and xp.
-It's a first step forward, but it's insufficient.
-Specifying an unlimited time isn't sufficient too, because after 14 days maximum the placed blocks will not prevent the payment anymore...
+It's a first step forward, but can go even further.
+Specifying an unlimited time can be limited too, because after 14 days maximum the placed blocks will not prevent the payment anymore...
 And finally, piston exploit isn't taking into account at all.

-So, this is why this project exists: doing an obvious and easy patch that would have been done a long time ago.
+So, this is why this addon exists: giving an easy and efficient solution to these problematics.

 ## How the patch works